 Fiords, bays, lakes, glaciers, mountains and hundreds of islands provide a rich and unspoiled beauty

 Alaska Maritime National Wildlife Refuge is a place of great distances and greater dramas.
-Extending along most of the 47,300 miles of Alaska's coastline, the refuge comprises grasslands, islands, glaciers, fiords and active volcanoes.
-It is a place of contrasts, where relics of a past war slowly rust in deserted valleys, while, nearby, great forests of kelp team with life.
+Extending across most of the 47,300 miles of coastline along Alaska's Aleutian Chain, the refuge comprises grasslands, islands, glaciers, fiords and active volcanoes.
+It is a place of contrasts, where relics of World War II slowly rust in deserted valleys, while, nearby, great forests of kelp team with life.
 This area has long been a place of refuge, and has seen some of the most dramatic wildlife conservation stories in our nation's history.

 More than 9,000 years ago, marine mammals and birds fed and clothed Alaska's earliest coastal peoples and gave rise to prosperous Native civilizations.
-Aleut/Unangan, Yup'ik, Inupiat, Dena'ina Athabascan, Alutiiq, Haida and Tlingit all have roots on this refuge.
+Unangan, Sugpiac, Yup'ik, Inupiat, Dena'ina Athabascan, Haida and Tlingit all have roots on this refuge.

-From the 1700s-1900s, fur-seeking trappers encroached on Native lands and decimated the fur-bearing wildlife population.
+From the 1700s-1900s, fur-seeking trappers encroached on Native lands and decimated fur-bearing wildlife populations.
 In response to this, Teddy Roosevelt established some of the first units of the refuge in 1909.
-During World War II, allied forces fought the long and bloody Aleutian Campaign to take back the refuge islands of Kiska and Attu from the Japanese.
+During World War II, allied forces fought the long and bloody Aleutian Campaign to take back the islands of Kiska and Attu from the Japanese.

 The refuge’s environment includes a mind-boggling assortment of more than 2,500 islands, islets, spires, rocks, reefs, waters and headlands that extend from Forrester Island, to the north of Canada's Queen Charlotte Islands deep in the southeast tongue of the state, to the westernmost tip of the Aleutians, and north to Cape Lisburne on the Arctic Ocean.
 Traveling between its farthest-flung points would be the equivalent of taking a trip from Georgia to California.

-The refuge's 4.9 million acres also include the spectacular volcanic islands of the Aleutian chain, the seabird cliffs of the remote Pribilofs, and icebound lands washed by the Chukchi Sea.
+The refuge's 4.9 million acres includes the spectacular volcanic islands of the Aleutian chain, the seabird cliffs of the remote Pribilof Islands, and remote coastlands washed by the Chukchi Sea.
 It consists of five separate units and ranges from Forrester Island near Canada's Queen Charlotte Islands to the westernmost tip of the Aleutians and north to Cape Lisburne on the Arctic Ocean.
 No other maritime refuge in America is as large or as productive.

 The Gulf of Alaska Unit contains scattered small islands extending along 800 miles of coast from Southeast Alaska's rainforests across the arc of Prince William Sound and the fjord-edged Kenai Peninsula to islets off Kodiak Island.
 The Alaska Peninsula Unit extends more than 400 miles along the south coast of the Alaska Peninsula from just west of Kodiak Island to the southern tip of the Alaska Peninsula.
 The Aleutian Islands Unit extends more than 1,100 miles in a chain of volcanic islands from Unimak Island at the tip of the Alaska Peninsula westward to Attu Island.
 The Bering Sea Unit extends more than 600 miles from islands and lands on Norton Sound along the Seward Peninsula to islands far into the Bering Sea and the Pribilof Islands, the best place to watch marine birds and mammals from land on the refuge.
 The Chukchi Sea Unit contains scattered islands, spits and mainland areas extending along 500 miles of coast from southwest of Barrow on the Arctic Ocean and includes the mountainous mainland area and sea cliffs of Cape Lisburne and Cape Thompson at the western end of the Brooks Range.